mlmedia/script-bash-file-renamer/README.md

 - filenames are truncated to 40 characters (before appending the timestamp/iterator modifier above)
 - directory names are not changed

+###Purpose###
+On desktop operating systems, spaces in files are not usually a problem.
+When we use files on the web, spaces can become problematic.
+For example, if you wanted to upload an entire directory of your music files to Amazon S3 for online file storage or usage via a custom cloud application, spaces can cause problems in links.  (e.g. http://www.mycloudmusicstorage.com/Awesome Band/Awesome Song.mp3).

+This is not to say that there aren't work-arounds for file structures with spaces.
+However, filenames and directories without spaces are safer and more standards-compliant (e.g. http://www.mycloudmusicstorage.com/awesome-band/awesome-song.mp3).

 ##Usage/Installation##
 1. Download / grab the renamer.sh file and place it anywhere on your computer
 2. Run the following script to rename all files in a directory: